Chem284Materials/5-1_rdf/README.md

 Measure and report your timings.
 Provide your code for this task **in addition** to your code for Task 1 (add it to the repository as a separate file).
+Also place the `water_rdfs.png` file you generate using the code from this task in this repository.

 ## Answers